-The most expensive item were the black cast iron hooks.
+The most expensive item was the black cast iron hooks.
 They came in a set of 12.
 We didn’t need all of them but they were cheaper in the set and we weren’t sure how many exactly we’d use.
-So now we have a few left over to use somewhere else.
+So now we have a few leftover to use somewhere else.

 How to attach it to the wall:

 We knew which wall we wanted to attach the cast iron rack to.
 Since my husband did the total kitchen renovation, he not only knew where the studs were but he had also marked them.
 Hanging something as heavy as 3 or so cast iron pans from the wall, you definitely want to make sure the rack is securely attached.
 If you don’t know where the studs are, you can use a stud finder.

 In our layout, we could only attach the boards to one stud.
 And the way it worked out, the screws wouldn’t even be right in the center of the boards.
 Fortunately, you can’t really see that!

 We also realized that there was a bit of a chicken and egg thing going on.
 The decision of how to arrange the cookware would drive how exactly we would place the boards on the wall.

 Here’s what we did: we placed the three boards on the kitchen floor and laid all my cast iron pans on top of them how they would be arranged on the wall.
 Once we were happy, we took a photo of it so we could come back to it.

 Now, we attached the top board to the stud with the lag screw.
 Over on either side, we used sheet rock anchors and screws.

 We wanted the handles of the top row of cast iron cookware to rest on the board beneath it which drove how far apart we attached them.
 That way they wouldn’t mar up the walls.